nuwave/lighthouse-docs/docs/guides-schema-organisation.md

     #import post.graphql

 Now you want to add a few queries to actually fetch posts.
-You could add them to the main `Query` type in your main file, but that spreads the definition apart and could also grow quite large over time.
+You could add them to the main `Query` type in your main file, but that spreads the definition apart, and could also grow quite large over time.
 Another way would be to extend the `Query` type and colocate the type definition with its Queries in `post.graphql`.

 ```graphql